 "I spent all my time in spreadsheets, I took all the numbers, I crunched out new sets for everything.
 You had to take screenshots of all the builds," he says.
 "I made giant spreadsheets comparing the different combinations to what had the highest stats.
 That's what we had to do in the past.
 We don't have the tools that we have now."

 JinJinx, who is 26 and lives in Atlanta, has better tools now.
-He uses an online module called Honey Hunter's World, which atomizes all the disparate tendrils of a Monster Hunter avatar into an automated template, letting you drag-and-drop different itemsets directly into a simulated character sheet.
+He uses an online module called MHW Builder (developed by creator Honey and hosted on their site Honey Hunter's Gathering Hub), which atomizes all the disparate tendrils of a Monster Hunter avatar into an automated template, letting you drag-and-drop different itemsets directly into a simulated character sheet.
 It removed the incredible density of his craft—he no longer had to live amongst a forest of Google Docs—but the end goal remains the same.

 Tune into his YouTube channel, and you'll witness JinJinx and his partner Tuna annotate the objective, scientifically-sound optimal builds for each weapon and strategy in Monster Hunter: World.
 Their fans know them collectively as the Monster Hunter Math Guys.
 In a typical video, the pair will broadcast the esoteric calculations they use to calculate the effective DPS of a particular in-game ensemble, in the same way theoretical physicists talk about tracking the God Particle.
 When JinJinx gets rolling, he sounds downright Einstenian.